fwyzard/cmssw/DataFormats/SoATemplate/README.md

 The template shared by layouts and parameters are:
 - Byte aligment (defaulting to the nVidia GPU cache line size (128 bytes))
-- Alignment enforcement (`relaxed` or `enforced`).
+- Alignment enforcement (`Relaxed` or `Enforced`).
 When enforced, the alignment will be checked at construction time, and the accesses are done with compiler hinting (using the widely supported `__builtin_assume_aligned` intrinsic).
 In addition, the views also provide access parameters:
 - Restrict qualify: add restrict hints to read accesses, so that the compiler knows it can relax accesses to the data and assume it will not change.
 On nVidia GPUs, this leads to the generation of instruction using the faster non-coherent cache.
 - Range checking: add index checking on each access.
 As this is a compile time parameter, the cost of the feature at run time is null if turned off.
 When turned on, the accesses will be slowed down by checks.
 Uppon error detection, an exception is launched (on the CPU side) or the kernel is made to crash (on the GPU side).
 This feature can help the debugging of index issues at runtime, but of course requires a recompilation.

 The trivial views subclasses come in a variety of parametrization levels: `View` uses the same byte alignement and alignment enforcement as the layout, and defaults (off) for restrict qualifying and range checking.